TolikPylypchuk/Cineaste/docs/03-03-miniseries-form.md

 - Check-box which indicates whether the miniseries is an anthology
 - Kind (required)

+These fields are basically the same as in the full series form.

 ## The Period Subform

-The miniseries contains a single period subform which looks and behaves exactly like period subforms in season forms.
+The miniseries form contains a single period subform which looks and behaves exactly like period subforms in season forms.
 Look at the series form article to learn more about period subforms.

 ## Additional Form Fields